Alex-CodeLab/testgen/README.md

        TESTGEN_APPS = ('myapp', 'otherapp')

+and add to Middleware:

+       'testgenerator.middleware.TestGenMiddleware',

-Now visit your website and for each url a test will be generated
+Now visit your website and for each url a test will be generated.